Colouring Strong Products: Introduction

 \subsection{Subgraphs of Strong Products}

 The study of colourings of strong products is partially motivated from the following results that show that natural classes of graphs are subgraphs of certain strong products.
-Thus colouring results for the product imply an analogous result for the original class.
-In the remainder of the paper we use \cref{DegreeTreewidthStructure}, while \cref{KL} and \cref{PlanarPartition} will not be needed.
+Thus, colouring results for the product imply an analogous result for the original class.
+Later in the paper we use \cref{DegreeTreewidthStructure}, while \cref{KL,PlanarPartition} are not used.
 Nevertheless, these results provide further motivation for studying colouring of strong graph products, since they show that several classes with a complicated structure can be expressed as subgraphs of the strong product of significantly simpler graph classes.